Arnyce R. Pock, M.D., Col (Ret), USAF, MC

 The curriculum reform team incorporated these objectives in planning the program best suited to the special requirements of military and public health medicine.

-- Overview of Molecules to Military Medicine Curriculum (Spring 2018)
+- Overview of Molecules to Military Medicine Curriculum (Aug 2019)

 - SOM Academic Goals and Objectives (July 2019)